interrogator/corpkit/rst_docs/corpkit.building.rst

 Creating a new project
 -----------------------

 The simplest way to begin using corpkit is to import it and to create a new project.
 Projects are simply folders containing subfolders where corpora, saved results, images and dictionaries will be stored.
-The simplest way is to do it from `bash`, passing in the name you'd like for the project:
+The simplest way is to do it is to use the ``new_project`` command in `bash`, passing in the name you'd like for the project as the only argument:

 .. code-block:: bash